 Possible wave slamming against cargo elements protruding beyond sides, bow or stern of the pontoon and consequent impulsive loads, shall be taken into account.
-Relative wave surface speed
+Relative wave surface speed must be evaluated and suitable slamming coefficients must be considered.

 Similarly, the possible occurrence of green sea impacts in heavy storms must be investigated and, in such a case, the sea-fastening elements must be able to resist green sea forces generated by the water impact pressure acting on the cargo and sea-fastenings.